jwpinnington/APL_psa/README.md

         are full range of stakeholders in the room, have the end users, those at the coal face who would be using the product, been invited? *If you are not in the room, you are not in the deal.* ~~Is the real client business sponsor in the room, or is it a proxy?
 Good to have an idea of which.~~
         * ~~Scope - Mission creep - an inverse constraint~~

-    * Business policies - these should be rolled into the business requirements / user stories, but may not be explict, and could even be counter to a business requirement for the solution, e.g.
+    * Business policies - these should be rolled into the business requirements / user - actor stories, but may not be explict, and could even be counter to a business requirement for the solution, e.g.

             Business policies: 'For staff work/life balance we have a rule of no emails after 6pm'.
 How does this apply to the messaging app, and how does this effect the usage and benefit of the app for the clients B2B partners?
     * Governance - Regulatory requirements